Columbus Circle, Syracuse: History

-Columbus Circle was initially known as Library Circle and later as St. Mary's Circle.
-It was also known as Courthouse Square at some time.
-In 1910 the circle held a grove of Eucalyptus globulus trees.
-A 1911 letter to the editor of The Post-Standard by Bishop Ludden suggested putting a statue of Gabriel in the center of the circle.
-According to a 1952 article in The Post-Standard, the paper had records indicating that the circle was officially renamed Columbus Circle in October 1932.
-However, the 1952 article reported that the city had found no records officially recording this change.

 The circle began as a "quietly residential place with several churches within walking distance".
 In the early 1900s it began to develop with the construction of buildings including the Syracuse Public Library and Onondaga County Courthouse.
 As the century progressed further commercial and governmental buildings were built in the area surrounding the circle.
+In 1910 the circle held a grove of Eucalyptus globulus trees.
+A 1911 letter to the editor of The Post-Standard by Bishop Ludden suggested putting a statue of Gabriel in the center of the circle.

 From 1913 to 1933 Syracuse held an annual Christmas tree lighting during the Christmas and holiday season at the circle.
 The tree lighting began as a project headed by the Syracuse Consumers' League and was funded by groups including the cities Chamber of Commerce, Rotary Club, and the Syracuse Herald.
 The tree was 50 ft tall and supplied by the New York State College of Forestry.
 The Parks department oversaw its installment, while lights were supplied by the Syracuse Lighting Company.
 In 1933 the tree lighting was moved to Clinton Square.